LiteDB is an open-source, lightweight, embedded NoSQL database, available in C# for use in our .NET applications.

 Install-Package LiteDB

 Now we can use LiteDB in our project.
-For example, suppose we have a Customer class that looks like this
+For example, suppose we have a Customer class with the following structure.

 public class Customer